Board of Trustees

 Chair, One Dance UK

-Sue is the current Director of English National Ballet School.
+Sue is the interim Director of English National Ballet School.
 She was recently Trustee and Vice-Chair of the Council for Dance Education and Training, is former Chief Executive of Rambert Dance Company, and past Manager of The Cholmondeleys & Featherstonehaughs, Sue Wyatt has over thirty years’ experience in the arts.
 She was Head of Combined Arts and Strategy at East Midlands Arts Board, a Council Member for Arts Council London, Chair of artsdepot Barnet, and a Trustee for both Phoenix Dance Theatre and Hampstead Theatre.

 Professor Anthony Bowne is Principal of Trinity Laban Conservatoire of Music and Dance.
 His education in dance is complemented by a BSc in Economics from the University of Southampton and an MSc from the Bartlett School of Architecture.